PeterMarshall29/book1/jupyternotebooks/operations_and_operators.md

 `````
 ## Order of evaluation

 The order of evaluation of any part of any expression, including the order of evaluation of function arguments, is usually unspecified.
 The {term}`compiler` can evaluate operands and other subexpressions in any order and may choose another order when the same expression is evaluated again.

 There is no concept of left-to-right or right-to-left evaluation in C++.
 This is not to be confused with left-to-right and right-to-left associativity of operators:

-the expression `a() + b() + c()` is parsed as `(a() + b()) + c()` due to left-to-right associativity of operator `+`, but `c()` may be evaluated first, last, or between `a()` or `b()` at runtime.
+The expression `a() + b() + c()` is parsed as `(a() + b()) + c()` due to left-to-right associativity of operator `+`, but `c()` may be evaluated first, last, or between `a()` or `b()` at runtime.

+This becomes a problem when values changed depending on what is evaluated first.

 ## Unspecified Behaviours

 The behaviour of every part of your code must operate in the way you expect it to, or unexpected outcomes will result.

 Unspecified behaviours are those which may vary between implementations, and which the implementation is not required to document.
 There are several types of undefined behaviours.
 Some behaviour varies between implementations and can be allowed for by checking the documentation for your implementation and conforming to the rules.

 The problem with unspecified behaviours is that each possible behaviour is valid, and it can be difficult to know what to expect.